kvnvallis/misc/README.md

 ## ffloop.sh

-Run ffmpeg on multiple files.
+Run ffmpeg on multiple files, output new files to current directory.

 - Encoding options are loaded from a config file.
 - Subtitles and audio can be extracted separately.